choatej/github-cloud-build-poc/CONTRIBUTING.md

 ## Pull Request Guidelines

-- Run a terraform test locally
+- Run a Terraform test locally
+- Run `terraform fmt` on any changed Terraform files
 - Provide a detailed description of your changes.
 - Include a sample main.tf that you used for testing
-- Include a terraform plan when you run an apply against an existing environment and a clean environment
+- Include a Terraform plan when you run an apply against an existing environment and a clean environment

 ## Code of Conduct